All this tree climbing stuff isn’t cheap, but here’s the ticket to being a completely self-sufficient tree climber:

 - Foot Ascender (right or left foot): CT QuickStep or Notch JetStep are my two current favorites.

 - A Chest Harness: Both the 4SRT and a Petzl Torse are nice lightweight chest harnesses, but an over the shoulder lanyard works for tending, as well.
-A more substantial chest harness can offer greater comfort, when sharing the load of the harness and gear weighing on the climber’s hips.
+A more substantial chest harness may offer even more security and comfort when sharing the weight of the harness and gear resting on the climber’s hips.

 - Protective eye wear

-- Good climbing gloves, fingerless gloves are not recommended.
+- Good climbing gloves, preferably not the finger-less ones

-- Lightweight high-top hiking boots to comfortably secure the foot ascender.
+- Lightweight high-top hiking boots to comfortably support a foot ascender.

-- 120′ – 200′ +/- climbing rope – 11mm to 13mm / SRT &/or DdRT static climbing line.
-Lower diameter ropes are lighter, but larger diameter ropes are stronger and easier to grip with your hand.
+- 120′ – 300′ +/- static climbing rope – 11mm to 13mm / SRT &/or DdRT static climbing line.
+Lower diameter ropes are lighter, but larger diameter ropes are usually stronger and easier to grip and typically work better with certain multicenders.

 - At least a 15′ or longer rope lanyard kit, including the lanyard line, rope snap or carabiner and a lanyard adjuster … here’s more information about climbing lanyards.